Take a sneak peek at the new NIST.gov and let us know what you think!

 The Legal Metrology Devices Program (LMDP) promotes uniformity at the international, federal, state, and local levels in standards and practices for weighing and measuring devices to facilitate trade and protect U.S. businesses and citizens.
-To accomplish this task, we collaborate with and provide technical assistance to the National Conference on Weights and Measures (NCWM) and other organizations, working to develop standards for weighing and measuring devices, test procedures, and guidelines and interpretations, including those that are developed and published by NIST.
-Our Program provides technical support to the NCWM National Type Evaluation Program (NTEP) for the evaluation of commercial weighing and measuring equipment to determine compliance with NIST handbooks.
-Many members of our Group also serve as the U.S. technical points of contact or secretariats for international standards such as those issued by the International Organization of Legal Metrology (OIML); in this capacity, our staff are responsible for developing U.S. positions and suggesting changes to international and domestic voluntary weights and measures standards to promote harmonization and eliminate technical barriers to trade.
+To accomplish this task, the LMDP collaborates with and provides technical assistance to the National Conference on Weights and Measures (NCWM) and other organizations, working to develop standards for weighing and measuring devices, test procedures, and guidelines and interpretations, including those that are developed and published by NIST.
+The LMDP Program provides technical support to the NCWM National Type Evaluation Program (NTEP) for the evaluation of commercial weighing and measuring equipment to determine compliance with NIST handbooks.
+Many members of the program also serve as the U.S. technical points of contact or secretariats for international standards such as those issued by the International Organization of Legal Metrology (OIML); in this capacity, LMDP staff are responsible for developing U.S. positions and suggesting changes to international and domestic voluntary weights and measures standards to promote harmonization and eliminate technical barriers to trade.

-Additionally, our Program provides training, technical assistance, and guidance to industry and weights and measures officials and continually assesses and responds to the needs of our customers for new weights and measures standards and practices by developing, and disseminating:
+Additionally, the LMDP provides training, technical assistance, and guidance to industry and weights and measures officials and continually assesses and responds to the needs of its customers for new weights and measures standards and practices by developing, and disseminating: